Last weekend I was in the kitchen stirring up a storm in the cauldron preparing our family favorite, lamb roast.

 Then, as you peel and section the fruit, notice the moment-to-moment sensations.
 Watch the spray of juice when you break through the peel.

-Finally, pop one of the peeled tangerine sections into your mouth, and savour the juiciness and flavour.
+Finally, pop one of the peeled tangerine sections into your mouth, and savor the juiciness and flavour.

 Here are some tips to help you meditate while you sliver slice and sauté and achieve as much mindfulness in the kitchen as you can :

-Before you begin to cook look around you at the kitchen notice the colours sound and smells that surround you.
+Before you begin to cook look around you at the kitchen notice the colors sound and smells that surround you.

 Tune in to the sound the oven as you light it.
 The fridge as it whirrs in the background and the gleam of the kitchen knives on the counter.